Redislabs-Solution-Architects/tf-rediscloud-subscription-peering-aws/README.md

 ## Step 3: Update hardcoded values in `main.tf`

 Many of the hardcoded values do not need to change.
 But feel free to update them as desired.
-There are a few that much be updated.
+There are a few that require updating.
 Please see below:

 ### rediscloud_payment_method
 Update the the info in the resource block